brentstone/TreeAnalyzer/doc/backgroundEstimation.md

     hadd higgsCombineTest.HybridNew.mH2300.allToys.root higgsCombineTest.HybridNew.mH2300.*
     combine -M HybridNew -m 2300 ../combined.root --LHCmode LHC-significance   --readHybridResult --toysFile=higgsCombineTest.HybridNew.mH2300.allToys.root

-### Do a fit and comput the standard fit diagnostics
+### Do a fit and compute the standard fit diagnostics
 These are a part of the "standard tests."
 You will need to make sure that you have your card in root file form:

     text2workspace.py combinedCard.txt -o combined.root

 Do a fit to the data with some mass hypothesis:

     combine -M FitDiagnostics -m 1000 combined.root

 Get the fit diagnostics (e.g. NP pulls):

-     python ~/GitRepositories/TreeAnalyzer/framework/HiggsAnalysis/CombinedLimit/test/diffNuisances.py -g plots.root fitDiagnostics.root
+     python ~/pathToTreeAnalyzer/TreeAnalyzer/framework/HiggsAnalysis/CombinedLimit/test/diffNuisances.py -g plots.root fitDiagnostics.root

 ### Goodness of fit tests
 Run first, to get the observed value: